 Here are the top trending stories from the world of technology.
 Stories that we feel every tech enthusiast should keep in touch with.

-Trump hints about possible comeback on Facebook and Instagram
+Trump all set to make a comeback on Facebook and Instagram